chriswayg/windows-debloated-with-privacy/README.md

 ## Features
 - Using Windows 10 Enterprise as it is the most configurable edition
-- Debloat Windows using two utilities greatly reducing Windows Store apps and minimizing services
+- Debloat Windows using various utilities greatly reducing Windows Store apps and minimizing services
 - Maximize privacy by using local accounts, tweaks, restrictive privacy settings and disabling Telemetry
 - Delay security updates for a week and feature upgrades for 3 months for increased stability
 - Install essential open source apps & system tools